timescale/docs/timescaledb/overview/release-notes/index.md

 11 until mid-June 2021.
 Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will not be included going forward.

 **Major Features**
 * #2843 Add distributed restore point functionality
+* #3000 SkipScan to speed up SELECT DISTINCT

+**Bugfixes**
+* #2989 Refactor and harden size and stats functions
+* #3058 Reduce memory usage for distributed inserts
+* #3067 Fix extremely slow multi-node order by queries
+* #3082 Fix chunk index column name mapping
+* #3083 Keep Append pathkeys in ChunkAppend

+**Thanks**
+* @BowenGG for reporting an issue with indexes with INCLUDE
+* @fvannee for reporting an issue with ChunkAppend pathkeys
+* @pedrokost and @RobAtticus for reporting an issue with size functions on empty hypertables
+* @phemmer and @ryanbooz for reporting issues with slow multi-node order by queries
+* @stephane-moreau for reporting an issue with high memory usage during single-transaction inserts on a distributed hypertable.

+## 2.1.1 (2021-03-29)

+This maintenance release contains bugfixes since the 2.1.0 release.
+We deem it high priority for upgrading.

+The bug fixes in this release address issues with CREATE INDEX and UPSERT for hypertables, custom jobs, and gapfill queries.

+This release marks TimescaleDB as a trusted extension in PG13, so that superuser privileges are not required anymore to install the extension.

+**Minor features**
+* #2998 Mark timescaledb as trusted extension

+## 2.2.1 (2021-05-05)

+This maintenance release contains bugfixes since the 2.2.0 release.
+We deem it high priority for upgrading.

+This release extends Skip Scan to multinode by enabling the pushdown of `DISTINCT` to data nodes.
+It also fixes a number of bugs in the implementation of Skip Scan, in distributed hypertables, in creation of indexes, in compression, and in policies.

+**Features**
+* #3113 Pushdown "SELECT DISTINCT" in multi-node to allow use of Skip Scan

+**Bugfixes**
+* #3101 Use commit date in `get_git_commit()`
+* #3102 Fix `REINDEX TABLE` for distributed hypertables
+* #3104 Fix use after free in `add_reorder_policy`
+* #3106 Fix use after free in `chunk_api_get_chunk_stats`
+* #3109 Copy recreated object permissions on update
+* #3111 Fix `CMAKE_BUILD_TYPE` check
+* #3112 Use `%u` to format Oid instead of `%d`
+* #3118 Fix use after free in cache
+* #3123 Fix crash while using `REINDEX TABLE CONCURRENTLY`
+* #3135 Fix SkipScan path generation in `DISTINCT` queries with expressions
+* #3146 Fix SkipScan for IndexPaths without pathkeys
+* #3147 Skip ChunkAppend if AppendPath has no children
+* #3148 Make `SELECT DISTINCT` handle non-var targetlists
+* #3151 Fix `fdw_relinfo_get` assertion failure on `DELETE`
+* #3155 Inherit `CFLAGS` from PostgreSQL
+* #3169 Fix incorrect type cast in compression policy
+* #3183 Fix segfault in calculate_chunk_interval
+* #3185 Fix wrong datatype for integer based retention policy

+**Thanks**
+* @Dead2, @dv8472 and @einsibjarni for reporting an issue with multinode queries and views
+* @aelg for reporting an issue with policies on integer-based hypertables
+* @hperez75 for reporting an issue with Skip Scan
+* @nathanloisel for reporting an issue with compression on hypertables with integer-based timestamps
+* @xin-hedera for fixing an issue with compression on hypertables with integer-based timestamps

+## 2.2.0 (2021-04-13)

+This release adds major new features since the 2.1.1 release.
+We deem it moderate priority for upgrading.

+This release adds the Skip Scan optimization, which significantly improves the performance of queries with DISTINCT ON.
+This optimization is not yet available for queries on distributed hypertables.

+This release also adds a function to create a distributed restore point, which allows performing a consistent restore of a multi-node cluster from a backup.

+The bug fixes in this release address issues with size and stats functions, high memory usage in distributed inserts, slow distributed ORDER BY queries, indexes involving INCLUDE, and single chunk query planning.

+**Major Features**
+* #2843 Add distributed restore point functionality